Quantum computing of nonlinear reacting flows via the probability density function method: Statistics measurement

-Alternatively, $U$ can be approximated using a $m$-th order polynomial, $ \exp \lrr{ i \sum_{j=0}^m \beta_j \bD^j } $, where the coefficients $\beta_j$ are obtained via polynomial fitting of the phase function $\theta_j$.
-Quantities of interest, such as the mean and variance, involve phase functions often well-approximated by low-order polynomials.
-Furthermore, the exact decomposition in Eq.~\eqref{eq:Udecomp} ensures a convergence, as the polynomial interpolation becomes exact for order $m=N-1$.
+Alternatively, $U$ can be approximated using an $m$-th order polynomial, \EQ U \approx \exp \lrr{ i \sum_{j=0}^m \xi_j \bD^j }, \EN where the coefficients $\xi_j$ are obtained via polynomial fitting of the phase function $\theta_j$.
+This approximation is effective because the phase functions for quantities of physical interest are smooth and well-approximated by low-order polynomials.
+Furthermore, the exact decomposition in Eq.~\eqref{eq:Udecomp} guarantees convergence, as the polynomial interpolation becomes exact for order $m=N-1$.

+Figure~\ref{fig:coeff} illustrates the accuracy of the polynomial approximation by comparing $\cos{\theta_\phi}$ and $\cos{\theta_{\phi^2}}$ for mean and variance obtained from the exact operator and its second-, fourth-, and sixth-order approximations.
+For the mean, the second-order approximation already captures the overall trend, with deviations most visible in the intermediate range.
+For the variance, the greater nonlinearity of $\cos{\theta_{\phi^2}}$ leads to larger deviations at low order, particularly for small $\phi$ values.
+In both cases, the sixth-order approximation is nearly indistinguishable from the exact result across the domain, confirming that low-order polynomials provide an accurate and efficient representation of the measurement operator.